Kvassheim Lighthouse

-Kvassheim Lighthouse (Kvassheim fyr) is a coastal lighthouse located on the beach at Kvassheim in Hå municipality in Rogaland county, Norway.
-The lighthouse is located about 2.5 km south of the village of Vigrestad.
+Kvassheim Lighthouse (Kvassheim fyr) is a lighthouse located on the beach at Kvassheim in Hå municipality, Rogaland county, Norway.
+It is about 2.5 km south of the village of Vigrestad.
 The original building was established in 1912 and automated in 1984.
-In 1990, the lighthouse was replaced with a smaller, automated lighthouse located about 70 m to the west of the old building.
+In 1990, it was replaced with a smaller, automated lighthouse located about 70 m to the west of the old building.
 The old building is now used as a museum and landmark.

 The present lighthouse is on a 9.3 m tall concrete post that is painted with red and white horizontal bands.
 The light on top sits at an elevation of 11.7 m above sea level.
-The 26,400-candela light emits a white, red, or green light (depending on direction) occulting twice every 8 seconds.
+The 26,400-candela light emits a white, red, or green beam (depending on direction) occulting twice every 8 seconds.

 History

-The original wooden lighthouse was built in 1912 and it has been inactive since 1990.
+The original wooden lighthouse was built in 1912 and has been inactive since 1990.
 The 12 m tall lantern and gallery are centered on the roof of a 1 1/2-story wood keeper's house.
-The building is painted white and the lantern is red.
-In 2003, the management of the old station was transferred to the Jæren Friluftsråd (Recreation Council), which began restoration work the following winter.
+The building is painted white, and the lantern is red.
+In 2003, the management of the old station was transferred to the Jæren Friluftsråd ("recreation council"), which began restoration work the following winter.
 The building now includes a cafeteria and a small museum.
-The site and lighthouse are open daily from late June to mid-August and on Sundays and holidays during the rest of the year except January.
+The site and lighthouse are open daily from late June to mid-August and on Sundays and holidays during the rest of the year, except January.